ricmac/Cybercultural/src/posts/rww/2009-interview-with-tbl.md

 The over-riding message in this interview with Tim Berners-Lee, is for companies and organizations to **make their data available online**.
 Preferably as Linked Data, which uses a subset of Semantic Web technologies.
 But Berners-Lee noted that he'd even be happy with the data in CSV format.

-*Editor's note: this interview was originally published as a two-part series on my former tech blog, ReadWriteWeb, over 8-9 July 2009 [[1](https://web.archive.org/web/20020401170332/http://www.readwriteweb.com/archives/interview_with_tim_berners-lee_part_1.php), [2](https://web.archive.org/web/20020401170332/http://www.readwriteweb.com/archives/readwriteweb_interview_with_tim_berners-lee_part_2.php)].
-I have re-published the full interview here, as one post, because the original articles have either been deleted or mangled.*
+*Originally published as a two-part series over 8-9 July 2009 [[1](https://web.archive.org/web/20020401170332/http://www.readwriteweb.com/archives/interview_with_tim_berners-lee_part_1.php), [2](https://web.archive.org/web/20020401170332/http://www.readwriteweb.com/archives/readwriteweb_interview_with_tim_berners-lee_part_2.php)] on my tech blog ReadWriteWeb, which ran from 2003-2012.
+Replanted on Cybercultural in September 2025.*